 - Friend 2: Why?

-- Friend 1: Because Frank and I have really bad credit right now since he lost his job a few years back.
+- Friend 1: Because Frank and I have really bad credit RN since he lost his job a few years back.
 We are still trying to recover from it.

 - Friend 2: Have you looked into a GNMA loan?